deficollective/deficollective.github.io/content/english/blog/ef-grants.md

 ---
-title: "The Ethereum Foundation allocates a grant to DeFiScan to document protocols’ decentralization status and promote maximal decentralization"
+title: "The Ethereum Foundation allocates a grant to DeFiScan"
 meta_title: ""
 description: "With the support of the Ethereum Foundation, DeFiscan will be able to pick up the pace to cover ever more protocols."
 date: 2025-03-25T08:00:00Z